WalkerTrott/W-Lang/readme.md

 # The W Programming Language
-W is an experimental imperative programming language which implements a theoretical value-based type-system that compiles to portable C90 source.
+W is a programming language which implements a theoretical value-based typesystem that compiles to portable C89 source.

 ```txt
 function Add(Value: 0..10)